 An online odds converter tool can be very useful for when you are trying to work out whether dutching is an option for a particular race.

-Dutching can also use a betting exchange - the Betfair Exchange is the biggest in the world - to balance out the stake that is being laid out on multiple betting options in the same race or event.
+Dutching can also use a betting exchange - Betfair is the biggest in the world (but not available for customers from Canada)- to balance out the stake that is being laid out on multiple betting options in the same race or event.

-Football betting is popular in Ireland and dutching can be a good way to make a profit from the sport.
+Soccer betting is popular in Canada - dutching can be a good way to make a profit from the sport.

 A double chance bet is effectively a simple form of dutching, with this wager covering two of the three potential outcomes in a standard match that can be a home win, a draw or an away win.

 The correct scores market is often one those using dutching look for when placing football bets.
-Predicting the score of a football match is famously hard but dutching covers various outcomes.
+Predicting the score of a soccer match is famously hard but dutching covers various outcomes.

 Some sports fans might opt to place a bet on under 2.5 goals being scored in this game.
 But dutching would cover four different possible correct scoreline bets at better value odds, meaning profit as long as the game did not end in a 2-0 victory for either side.

 Dutching can produce low profits from low-risk bets, which is attractive to those taking a long-term view from their betting strategy.
-One such low-risk method for dutching in football betting in Ireland could be to use dutching on the correct scores and over 1.5 goals markets.
+One such low-risk method for dutching in soccer betting in Canada could be to use dutching on the correct scores and over 1.5 goals markets.

 Players can bet on the favoured team in a relatively tight game to win 1-0, as well as a 0-0 draw, plus over 1.5 goals.
 This means a profit is going to be made from the bets as long as the favoured team does not lose 1-0.

-Dutching for football betting in Ireland can be hard for newcomers to understand at first.
+Dutching for soccer betting in Canada can be hard for newcomers to understand at first.
 But with some practice, it is possible to make a consistent profit as a result of using dutching.